AdobeDocs/experience-manager-65.en/help/communities/users.md

 The community functions which allow specification of one or more privileged members groups are:

-* [Blog function](functions.md#blog-function) - to restrict creation of new articles
+* [Blog function](functions.md#blog-function) - To restrict creation of new articles.
-* [Calendar function](functions.md#calendar-function) - to restrict creation of new events
+* [Calendar function](functions.md#calendar-function) - To restrict creation of new events.
-* [Forum function](functions.md#forum-function) - to restrict creation of new topics
+* [Forum function](functions.md#forum-function) - To restrict creation of new topics.
-* [QnA function](functions.md#qna-function) - to restrict creation of new questions
+* [QnA function](functions.md#qna-function) - To restrict creation of new questions.

 When a community function is not secured (no privileged members group assigned), then all community site members are allowed to create feature content (articles, events, topics, questions).

 >[!NOTE]
  >
  >Adding a user to a privileged members group for a community site will only grant them create privileges if they are also a member of that same community site.
+ >

 ## Creating Community Members {#creating-community-members}